foodman47/christmas_presents/README.md

 ### How to use it

-- write an outgoing email address and a a passing password in draw.py
+- write an outgoing email address and a passing password in draw.py
 - access the app from http://localhost:3000/ or your public IP address ($ip addr show)

 ### Further improvements